Spots/spots-vim/README.md

 ##Font
 I like the bitstream_vera_mono font that Railscasts uses.
 I included the font in the fonts/ folder included in the repo.
 Install it however appropriate for your OS and then configure your terminal app to use that font.

+##More
+I dont do anything specialized with vim really.
+Just edditing random files, Ansible playbooks, some RoR stuff.
+If you're more a javascript guy, check out @jameslai here on github for his vim setup for something more advanced